NSF–CASC Workshop on Envisioning NAIRR State and Regional Hubs for Educational Transformation

 Event Info

-The workshop will explore how coordinated statewide or multi-state approaches to advanced computing and CI capacity and access could support educational innovation across institutions of higher education.
-Topics will include enabling broad-based access to advanced computing and data resources; integrating CI capabilities into instructional programs and experiential learning; and strengthening faculty development, student onboarding, and user support models that prepare students for participation in a data- and AI-enabled research and workforce environment.
+Participants explored how statewide and multi-state approaches to advanced computing and CI capacity could support educational innovation across institutions of higher education — with particular attention to institutions that have historically had limited access to these resources.
+Discussions addressed enabling broad-based access to advanced computing and data resources; integrating CI capabilities into instructional programs and experiential learning; and strengthening faculty development, student onboarding, and user support models that prepare students for a data- and AI-enabled research and workforce environment.

 • State and system-level higher education and workforce leaders